sanskrit/data/learnsanskrit.org/README.md

   - `d` for the dual (`narau`)
   - `p` for the plural (`narAs`)
 - `stem`: the stem that produced the form (`nara`).
-- `stem_genders`: the grammatical genders of the stem.
+- `stem_genders`: the grammatical genders of the stem, since a single stem can be inflected in multiple genders.
 Possible values:
   - `m` for masculine (`nara`)
   - `f` for feminine (`vidyA`)
   - `n` for neuter (`Pala`)